Definition of jaguar

 : a large cat (Panthera onca) chiefly of Central and South America that is larger and stockier than the leopard and is brownish yellow or buff with black spots

-Largest New World cat.
-Once found in wooded regions from the U.S.-Mexican border south to Patagonia, the jaguar (Panthera onca) survives, in reduced numbers, only in remote areas of Central and South America; the largest known population is in the Amazon rain forest.
-The male is 5.5-9 ft (1.7-2.7 m) long, including the 23-35-in.
-(60-90-cm) tail, and weighs 220-350 lbs (100-160 kg).
-The coat is typically orange-tan with black spots arranged in rosettes having a black spot in the centre.
+The jaguar is the largest New World cat.
+It was once found in wooded regions from the U.S.-Mexican border south to Patagonia, Currently, the jaguar survives, in reduced numbers, only in remote areas of Central and South America; the largest known population is in the Amazon rain forest.
+The male is 5.5-9.0 ft.
+(1.7-2.7 m) long, including the tail, which measures 23-35-in.
+(60-90-cm) long, and weighs 220-350 lbs.
+(100-160 kg).
+The coat is typically orange-tan with black spots arranged in rosettes with a black spot in the center.
 A solitary predator, the jaguar usually hunts rodents, deer, birds, and fish; it will also take cattle, horses, and dogs.

 Origin and Etymology of jaguar

 Portuguese, from Tupi jawára large carnivore

 First Known Use: 1604

 : a large, brown, wild cat with black spots that lives in Central and South America

 JAGUAR Defined for Kids

 Definition of jaguar for Students

 : a large yellowish brown black-spotted animal of the cat family found chiefly from Mexico to Argentina